deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt2.md

 “Okay, okay.
 Grumpy Yogi…”

-Ian *snrrk*ed.
-And he’d dared to think he’d reached the bottom of all the human pop-culture Dora was familiar with.
+Ian *snrrked.* And he’d dared to think he’d reached the bottom of all the human pop-culture Dora was familiar with.
 But no: add Hanna-Barbera to the list…

 “You look more relaxed,” she commented as she sat.
 The door opened as she did so, admitting the remainder of the crew.